-Remember, however, that older and mid-level partners are concerned with your grades and ability to work hard.
-When you are interviewing with these particular lawyers, you can take the opportunity to tell the firm how talented you are and how hard you like to work.
+Remember, however, that older partners and mid-level partners are concerned with your grades and your ability to work hard.
+It is when you are interviewing with these particular lawyers that you can take the opportunity to tell the firm how talented you are and how hard you like to work.
 After all, these are the people who are most likely to make the final decision as to whether or not you should be hired.
 They are looking for hard workers who have the capacity to one day bring in business.
 However, it will still be important to them to learn that your interviews went well with the younger partners and associates.
-That information will naturally tell them you are likable and probably get along well with others.
+That information will naturally tell them that you are likable and that you probably get along well with others.